learnk8s/learnk8s.io/src/advancedKubectl/content.md

 You have to define each output column as a `<header>:<jsonpath>` pair:

-- `<header>` is the name of the column, and you can choose anything you want.
+- `<header>` is the name of the column, you can choose anything you want.
-- `<jsonpath>` is an expression that selects a field of the resource (explained in more detail below).
+- `<jsonpath>` is an expression that selects a resource field (explained in more detail below).

 Let's look at a simple example: